antoinePutmans/antoinePutmans/README.md

 I am passionate about programming and cybersecurity and combine both disciplines in order to make security a big part of my development journey
 <br />
-In my free time, I love to make some open source development

 I have participated in multiples events in Belgium :
 <br /> **[Finalist of Cyber Security Challenge Belgium 2024](https://www.cybersecuritychallenge.be/)**